Equestrian statue of Gattamelata: Description

 The pedestal under the horse is composed of two reliefs toward the top with fake doors underneath.
 The doors symbolize the gates of the underworld, lending the feeling of a tomb, though the monument was never a burial place.
-One relief shows Gattamelata's coat of arms flanked by two putti that are pointing to it.
-The other relief is of angels displaying battle armor.
+One relief shows Gattamelata's coat of arms presented by two winged putti.
+In the other relief two putti display battle armor.

 Style

 Erasmo da Narni (Gattamelata) sits high on his horse, looking out to the distance.
 The emotion on his face is serious.
 Donatello portrays Gattamelata as a composed, alert and watchful leader.
 The depiction of force of character and the reference to the power of real people flows with the Renaissance themes of individualism and humanism.

 The horse echoes the alert, self-contained and courageous air of the rider.
 The realistic depiction of its muscular form reveals the Renaissance concern with anatomical study that was later developed in Leonardo da Vinci's studies for the Sforza equestrian monument.